Rich-Harris/sorcery/bin/help.md

-    -o, --output <file|folder>      Output file (if absent, will overwrite input) -d, --datauri                   Append map as a data URI, rather than separate file -x, --excludeContent            Don't populate the sourcesContent array -e, --existingContentOnly <true|false>
+    -o, --output <file|folder>      Output file (if absent, will overwrite input) -d, --datauri                   Append map as a data URI, rather than separate file -x, --excludeContent            Don't populate the sourcesContent array
-                                    true: stop to the last existing file of the chain (default).
-                                    false: reach the original source even if not present

   Example: